indierusty/clox/README.md

 Scanner => Compiler => Virtual Machine
 SourceCode -> **Scanner** -> Tokens -> **Compiler** -> BytecodeChunk -> **VM**

+**Sanning -> Parsing -> Compiling -> Executing**

+NOTE: In clox Parsing and Compiling done in one pass in compiler module
+      which is good for simplicity for bad for optimization.

+TODO: separate Parsing and compiling for Optimization.

 ## Main Modules
 **scanner** => impl scanner **source -> tokens**.
 **compiler**=> impl compiler **tokens -> bytecode**.